pdbarma/314RSA/blogs/post1.md

 As it turns out, AI is a hacker’s best friend.
 It’s surprisingly capable of assisting cybercriminals in both digital exploitation and human manipulation.
 One of its most alarming uses?
 Writing malware.

 While AI is far from replacing programmers, it is shockingly effective at writing dangerous code.
 To illustrate, I once asked an AI model to generate malware (for educational purposes only).
 In seconds, it produced a polymorphic, self-encrypting virus—one that can alter its appearance, making it incredibly difficult for traditional antivirus solutions to detect.
-If a bored high schooler can generate such malware in seconds, imagine what a skilled hacker with more time and resources could do.
+Using AI, even a bored high schooler can generate such malware in seconds, Now imagine what a skilled hacker with more time and resources could do.
 Terrifying, isn’t it?
 It gets worse.

 # The Growing Threat: Social Engineering and AI